grechaw/dear_programmer/A_Few_Thoughts_1.md

 As a young programmer one should fight for well defined interfaces between components, ask questions about how things work in all the 'black boxes' and ensure everyone has a single defined truth of the entire system operating ... that can take the form of a diagram (though like any artifact a diagram can get [stale](https://structurizr.com/help/code)).

 I agree that most of the above may sound like responsibilities of those more senior in the team - but if even a simple up to date [diagram](https://en.wikipedia.org/wiki/C4_model) of the project does not exist then it has to become your responsibility otherwise your part of the project will be more likely to fail.
-Trust me others (including senior members) will thank you for it.
+Trust me others (including senior members) will thank and remember you positively for it.

 ## Let your code prose be more Hemingway, less Faulkner and name things like Dickens